splunk/public-o11y-docs/sp-oncall/configuration/team-escalation-policy.rst

    * - Notify every member of this team
      - This will notify every member of the team that the escalation policy is created for regardless of the time of day.
 All users on the team will be paged for an incident, but only one user is required to ack the incident.

    * - Execute webhook
      - This will execute the `Escalation Webhook <https://help.victorops.com/knowledge-base/escalation-webhooks/>`__ of your choosing

    * - Send an email to email address
      - This will send an email to the email address you specify

 #.
 Add additional escalation policy steps.
 Include multiple steps to assure that an incident is not missed.

 #.
 Select :guilabel:`Save` to save the escalation policy at the bottom of the page.

 #.
 Attach the escalation policy to the desired Routing Key by selecting :guilabel:`Set Up Routing`.
 Routing keys are a key link to connect incidents to one of your established Escalation Policies.
 For more information on routing keys, see :ref:`routing-keys`.
-    If no routing keys are connected to the escalation policy then it will only be active if called out specifically in a manual incident or
-“execute policy” step of another escalation policy.
+If no routing keys are connected to the escalation policy then it will only be active if called out specifically in a manual incident or “execute policy” step of another escalation policy.

-      ..note:: Only Global and Alert Admins can configure and edit routing keys.
-Work with a user with these permission levels to assure your escalation policy is connected to the correct routing key.
+.. note:: Only Global and Alert Admins can configure and edit routing keys.
+Work with a user with these permission levels to assure your sescalation policy is connected to the correct routing key.

 Features and Benefits of using Multiple Escalation Policies